stibocode/interactive-rating-component/README.md

 # Frontend Mentor - Interactive rating component solution
-Product preview card component created using HTML &amp; CSS for frontendmentor.io .
+Interactive rating component created using HTML, CSS &amp; JavaScript for frontendmentor.io .
 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ## Table of contents